turuflowers/roootVector/README.md

 Summary
 ---

 Simple module/full-screen 3x3 grid.
-You can navigate with the keyboard, or by swiping the screen.
+You can navigate it with the keyboard, or by swiping the screen.

 Demo
 ---